What is a guarantor mortgage?

 Missing mortgage payments triggers a series of lender actions.
 The guarantor mortgage holds both the borrower and the close family member responsible, with possible repercussions affecting the guarantor's assets and credit.

-A guarantor's responsibility activates upon missed payments.
-They risk their savings or property, and mortgage lenders may recover the debt from them, impacting their financial stability and credit score.
+Mortgage lenders may recover the debt from the guarantor, impacting their financial stability and credit score.

-Steps to take if you face financial difficulty
+What to do in case you face financial difficulty

 In financial distress, immediate engagement with the mortgage lender is crucial.
 Early discussions can lead to solutions that protect both the borrower's and guarantor's interests and prevent further financial strain.